-Inflation Rate in China averaged 4.96 percent from 1986 until 2021, reaching an all time high of 28.40 percent in February of 1989 and a record low of -2.20 percent in April of 1999.
+Inflation Rate in China averaged 4.84 percent from 1986 until 2023, reaching an all time high of 28.40 percent in February of 1989 and a record low of -2.20 percent in April of 1999.
 This page provides - China Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-China Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.
+China Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Inflation Rate in China is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the China Inflation Rate is projected to trend around 2.50 percent in 2022 and 3.00 percent in 2023, according to our econometric models.
+Inflation Rate in China is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China Inflation Rate is projected to trend around 2.10 percent in 2024 and 2.20 percent in 2025, according to our econometric models.